liuchengxu/space-vim/README.md

 ## For whom?

-- the novice vim users
+- the **novice** vim users
 - the vimmers who pursuit a beautiful appearance
 - the users **using both vim and spacemacs**

 If you have been a vimmer for quite a while, just pick out the part you are interested in. space-vim is well-organized due to the layers concept, you can easily find what you want.
+Since some guys are interested in the statusline part of space-vim, this section has been extracted as [eleline.vim](https://github.com/liuchengxu/eleline.vim).

 ## Install